Information on the Camp!

 We formed Pelathe, Inc. A 501 (c) (3) a nonprofit corporation in May of 1994 to help raise funds for the shelter, and to take over ownership of the property.
 People were confused between our organization and the Pelathe organization that operated through Haskell Indian College.
 The Board decided to change the name of the corporation.
 In January 2003, the corporation name was changed to Camp Bromelsick Foundation, Inc.

 The Kriz Charitable Fund, Inc. has been very instrumental in providing funds for the development of Camp Bromelsick.
 Those funds have included bathroom installations and water.
-We installed the latrine in 2004, and the waterline was put in shortly thereafter.
+We installed the the first latrine in 2004, the second in 2015.
+The waterline was put in in two stages.

 The Bromelsick scout farm is an excellent place for Boy Scouting events.
 The shelter has enough room to hold all of the participants of a large district event and allows activities to occur even in the worst of weather conditions.
 The shelter has a magnificent fireplace.
-Water is available at three access points on the property, just south of the Anderson Circle, just west of the shelter and by the latrine.
+Water is available at six access points on the property, just south of the Anderson Circle, just west of the shelter, by the latrine, just off the road, close to point 37 on the Anderson trail and just south of the Laura Kriz Meadow.
 The latrine has two stalls.
-A portable toilet is available around the Traul Meadow.
+A portable toilet is available around the Laura Kriz Meadow.
+In 2017 thanks to a donation from the Laura Kriz Foundation we were able to construct a 25 x 40 shelter on the property.
+A fire place will be installed in the Kriz shelter in 2018 thanks to a donation from the Kriz Foundation

 One of the goals of the Camp Bromelsick Foundation, Inc. is to make the property available to Boy Scouting organizations and similar organizations for use in establishing outdoor skills along with character-building activities.
 We hope you have a chance to enjoy what is truly a gem in our community.

 For more information on Alfred Bromelsick and the property download the following document.
-More information
+The Bromelsick Story

 Bromelsick Scout Farm